Manual Lymph Drainage

 The lymphatic system absorbs dietary fats from the small intestine.
 After eating a meal, the fat portion is broken down into smaller molecules and absorbed into the bloodstream.
 If the fats are too big to be transported directly into the bloodstream, lacteal lymphatic vessels absorb them instead.

 Eventually, the fats drain into the bloodstream near the heart through the thoracic duct.
-This process helps maintain proper nutrition and energy balance and absorb fat-soluble vitamins.
+This process helps maintain proper nutrition and energy balance, keeping tissues healthy so they can regenerate.

-MLD can help alleviate cancer-related symptoms from radiation.
+MLD helps alleviate side effects from radiation and chemotherapy.
 A weakened immune system may leave the body vulnerable to infection and illness.
-MLD is soothing and helps manage pain and swelling.
+MLD is soothing and helps manage discomfort and swelling.

 Reasons to Book MLD Massage

-MLD is beneficial for general wellness, management and prevention of lymphedema, accelerating recovery post-surgery, and more.
+MLD is beneficial for general wellness, supporting lymphedema, aiding recovery post-surgery, and more.

 • Migraines, tension and PMS headaches